vibhor98/vibhor98.github.io/_posts/2021-05-10-debates-moderation.markdown

 author: vibhor98
 ---

-An on-going research project to use graph learning and NLP techniques to analyze online discussions and formulate polarity prediction problem for the moderation of debates and discussions at scale.
+Social media platforms enable people to discuss online, and these online discussions often lead to heated debates.
+This on-going research project aims at using Graph Learning and Natural Language Processing techniques to analyze online discussions and formulate polarity prediction problem for the moderation of debates and discussions at scale.